Seeker of Legends Preview

 “Why?” he asked.

 The tree said nothing, merely staring at him.
 He hesitated, then reached out with one hand, touching one of its branches.
 All he felt was cool, dry bark; no images came to him, no memories.
 He withdrew his hand, staring at the thing’s eyes.
-Reaching forward again, he placed his palm just above those eyes.
+Then he leaned in, placing his forehead just above those eyes.

 And felt immediate, overwhelming terror.